DomasB/polito-log/DEPLOYMENT.md

 3. Railway will detect it as a monorepo
 4. Configure the service:
    - **Service Name**: `backend`
-   - **Root Directory**: Leave empty (uses project root, configured in railway.json)
+   - **Root Directory**: Set to `/backend`
    - Click "Deploy"

 5. After initial deployment, verify configuration:
+   - Go to service Settings → General
+   - Verify "Root Directory" is set to `/backend`
    - Go to service Settings → Build
-   - Verify "Dockerfile Path" shows `backend/Dockerfile`
+   - Verify "Dockerfile Path" shows `Dockerfile` (relative to root directory)
-   - Verify "Watch Paths" shows `backend/**`
-   - These are configured automatically from `backend/railway.json`
+   - Railway will build from the `/backend` directory

 #### Backend Environment Variables